 The Sant Cugat campus has Corner4, a gym facility, to help students and staff keep in shape.
-There are no sports facilities on the Esade-Pedralbes campus but there are a number of health clubs and gyms in the area and throughout Barcelona.
+There are no sports facilities on the Esade-Pedralbes campus but there are several health clubs and gyms in the area and throughout Barcelona.
 The Nou Can Caralleu sports Center in Barcelona offers Esade students and staff sports facilities at reduced rates.
-It is close to the "Residencia Universitària Sarrià", a 15-minute walk from Esade Barcelona-Pedralbes.
+It is close to the "Residencia Universitària Sarrià", a 15minute walk from Esade Barcelona-Pedralbes.